sourcevault/lazybindall/readme.md

 ![](images/many2.jpg)
 **Fig 3** - In practice most methods calls will be sparsely distributed - `bindall` makes more sense for small APIs with dense use, however lazy binding works in both cases.

-What we could do instead of an eagar `bindAll` is to only `bind` when our function leaves the comfort of its parent object.
+What we could do instead of an eagar `bindall` is to only `bind` when our function leaves the comfort of its parent object.

 We can do this by taking advantage of ES6 proxy getter hooks to lock context - instead of retroactively binding and **then** exporting it.